 1. User-Friendliness And Functionality

-A good app knows its purpose, doesn’t try to do too much, and functions exactly as the user expects.
+A good mobile app design knows its purpose, doesn’t try to do too much, and functions exactly as the user expects.
 It's intuitive and easy for new users to pick up and start using.
 Simplicity is key—users don’t have time to dig through piles of documentation to figure out how a product works.
-They want straightforward apps that do their thing with a minimal learning curve.
+They want straightforward mobile apps that do their thing with a minimal learning curve.

 2. Appearance And Behavior

-In addition to looks, it’s critically important that your app’s overall flow is intuitive and seamless to users.
+In addition to looks, it’s critically important that your mobile application's overall flow is intuitive and seamless to users.
 Apps have been around long enough now that users have very clear expectations regarding how they should work—think intuitive navigation, gestures like swiping, and hamburger buttons for menus.
 If an app behaves differently from the user's expectations, it can make the wrong impression.

 Another aspect of behavior to think about is feedback.
 When users take an action like tapping a button, they need to know immediately that the app has registered that action.
 Feedback can be anything from a sound, to a visual signal like the button briefly changing color, to haptic feedback from the device itself.
 The important thing is that users aren't left wondering whether the app registered their actions.